luojilab/Magic/README.md

 # Overview

-Sigil based on [Sigil](https://github.com/Sigil-Ebook/Sigil) is an Epub ebook Editor that can manipulate epub2 and epub3
+ETypesetting based on [Sigil](https://github.com/Sigil-Ebook/Sigil) is an Epub ebook Editor that can manipulate epub2 and epub3

 ## Feature